An annotated digest of the top "Hacker" "News" posts for the first week of January, 2017.

 Tesla, a company based on charging batteries and then using them to power bad cars, has built a battery factory.
 Hackernews takes time out from mass idol worship of The Musk to worry about running out of battery parts.

 A program took seventeen years to reach version one, probably because glib2 was involved.
 Hackernews can't figure out why everyone else stopped using IRC when they did.

 January 07, 2017 (comments)

 A Hackernews asks about life after Hackernews.
-One ex-Hackernews reports that he hates himself less.
+One ex-Hackernews reports a decrease in self-loathing.
 The rest are divided into two camps: rich people who are very happy fucking around, and poor people who are just fucking around.